 The iPads were gifts from my parents.
 We graciously accept them and keep them since my children rarely see them.
 We’re a military family and have lived far away from all family for over 10 years.
 The iPads come in handy when we move every 2-4 years and when we live out of suitcases in temporary housing for months on end – without our household goods or school curricula.
 We have apps to learn languages and review math drills.
 They each have an email account to keep in touch with friends and family.
 The games are fun.

 As the kids grow, we clear out the toys they played with when they were younger.
 We clean out the dress-up bin for items that are too small or torn beyond repair.
+As the kids grow into tweens and teens, we have different toys – Legos, robotics, arts and crafts, science experiments.

 I try to keep clutter to a minimum.

 If toys and clothing are too overwhelming to put away, there are too many and they should be sorted and purged.
+I do have regrets from over-purging when my eldest was young.
+We just didn’t have the storage to rotate and I wish we could have done that rather than selling and donating some of it.

 It’s all about where our focus is.